Intuitive Payment Platforms

-Enabling banks to track payment data over $9.5B in transactions
+Enabling BNY to track payment data in over $9.5B daily transactions

 Product Designer